 The Brahms Hall has seating for 600, ochre columns, and a ceiling where barely a space remains untouched by paintbrush and gold paint.
 The effect is a glorious mix of Hellenic and Renaissance styles.

-Brahms filled the post of artistic director of the Musikverein in the 1870s, and his bust sits off to one side of the hall.
+Brahms actually filled the post of artistic director of the Musikverein in the 1870s, and his bust sits off to one side of the hall.
 He keeps an eye on the outside of his old workplace, too: the Brahms statue on Karlsplatz looks directly across at the building.

 Huge golden caryatids lead up via columned arches to the fabulous ceiling, where Apollo and the nine muses look down over giant chandeliers onto the audience below.
 Busts of great composers line the sides: Beethoven, Haydn, Mozart and their ilk.